 Per the Higher Education Act of 1965, as amended, all institutions that participate in federal student aid programs are required to report data on enrollments, program completions, graduation rates, faculty and staff, finances, institutional prices, and student financial aid.
 These data are collected through the Integrated Postsecondary Education Data System (IPEDS), a system of 12 interrelated surveys conducted annually by the U.S. Department of Education’s National Center for Education Statistics (NCES) throughout the year.
 These surveys include Institutional Characteristics, Completions, and 12-Month Enrollment (fall collection); Student Financial Aid, Graduation Rates, Graduation Rates 200, Admissions, and Outcome Measures (winter collection); and Fall Enrollment, Finance, Human Resources, Academic Libraries (spring collection).
 IPEDS data are used at the federal and state level for policy analysis and development and at the institutional level for benchmarking and peer analysis.
 Ultimately, data from these surveys are made available to students and parents through the College Navigator college search and College Affordability and Transparency Center websites, as well as to researchers and others through the IPEDS Data Center.

 Lawrence University Profile

 The profile is a high-level summary of Lawrence's academics, athletics, community, financial aid, finances, student life, and outcomes.
+View the Lawrence University Responsible Data Sharing Acknowledgment for the LU profile below.
 All documents are PDF unless otherwise noted.